epage/cargo-script-mvs/0000-cargo-script.md

 ```
 This dramatically increases the amount of boilerplate to get a single-file package going.

+This also runs counter to how we are handling most manifest changes, where we
+require less information, rather than more.

 Note: this is a reversible decision on an edition boundary

+> Disposition: Rejected *for now* due to the extra boilerplate
+> for throwaway scripts and not following out pattern of how we are handling
+> manifests differently than `Cargo.toml`.
+We might switch to this in the
+> future if we find that the "latest as default" doesn't work as well as we
+> expected.0

 **Alternative 2: `cargo-<edition>-edition` variants**